Development theory

 Development theory is a collection of theories about how desirable change in society is best achieved.
 Such theories draw on a variety of social science disciplines and approaches.
 In this article, multiple theories are discussed, as are recent developments with regard to these theories.
 Depending on which theory that is being looked at, there are different explanations to the process of development and their inequalities.

 Modernization theory

 Modernization theory is used to analyze the processes in which modernization in societies take place.
 The theory looks at which aspects of countries are beneficial and which constitute obstacles for economic development.
 The idea is that development assistance targeted at those particular aspects can lead to modernization of 'traditional' or 'backward' societies.
 Scientists from various research disciplines have contributed to modernization theory.

+Comtean Roots

+Some scholars argue that twentieth-century development theory inherited a broadly positivist and evolutionary framework from Auguste Comte’s “law of three stages,” which proposed that societies progress from theological to metaphysical and finally scientific forms of reasoning.
+Early modernization theorists, including Walt W. Rostow and Daniel Lerner, echoed this schema by portraying development as a linear transition from “traditional” to “modern” society, characterized by industrialization, rational bureaucracy, and scientific attitudes.
+Critics note that this Comtean legacy contributed to deterministic and Eurocentric assumptions, implying that Western institutional and cultural forms represent the universal end point of social evolution and that non-Western societies must follow the same historical trajectory.
+Basically, development theory states that developing nations must pass through stages: traditional → transitional → modern.
+This is exactly like Comte's law of three stages (theological → metaphysical → positive), but renamed.
+Some historians argue that post–World War II development institutions, including the World Bank, IMF, and U.S. modernization theorists, implicitly adopted Comtean assumptions about linear social evolution, even when they did not cite Auguste Comte directly.

 Sociological and anthropological modernization theory

 The earliest principles of modernization theory can be derived from the idea of progress, which stated that people can develop and change their society themselves.
 Marquis de Condorcet was involved in the origins of this theory.
 This theory also states that technological advancements and economic changes can lead to changes in moral and cultural values.
 The French sociologist Émile Durkheim stressed the interdependence of institutions in a society and the way in which they interact with cultural and social unity.
 His work The Division of Labor in Society was very influential.
 It described how social order is maintained in society and ways in which primitive societies can make the transition to more advanced societies.

 Other scientists who have contributed to the development of modernization theory are: David Apter, who did research on the political system and history of democracy; Seymour Martin Lipset, who argued that economic development leads to social changes which tend to lead to democracy; David McClelland, who approached modernization from the psychological side with his motivations theory; and Talcott Parsons who used his pattern variables to compare backwardness to modernity.